 New York Wrongful Death Lawyer

-Wrongful Death actions can result from a variety of accidents such as medical malpractice, a defective product, auto accident, car accident or motorcycle accident.
-Serious injuries that result in wrongful death can include a head injury, a spinal injury, or a neck injury.
-The untimely passing of a loved one brings with it not only emotional hardship, but medical expenses, burial costs and loss of income to the surviving family.
-If a loved one was killed in an accident that was caused by the negligence of another person, then it is imperative that you immediately contact an experienced New York Wrongful Death Lawyer who will offer you guidance and support, and who help you receive compensation for your losses.Who may sue for wrongful death
+Wrongful Death actions can result from a variety of actions and accidents such as medical malpractice, a defective product, or vehicle accident.
+Serious injuries that result in wrongful death can include head injuries, spinal injuries, or injuries to internal organs.
+The untimely passing of a loved one brings with it not only emotional hardship, but medical expenses, burial costs, and loss of income to the surviving family.
+If a loved one was killed due to the negligence of another person, then contact an experienced New York wrongful death lawyer at Stephen Bilkis & Associates who will offer you guidance and support, and who help you receive compensation for your losses.Recoverable Damages

 - The defendant had a duty to your loved one;

 - The death of your loved one was a result of the breach;

 - Family members have suffered economic loss as a result of the death.

 Note that a wrongful death action may also be brought where the victim died as a result of a willful act such as an assault.Contact Stephen Bilkis & Associates

 Wrongful death cases can be complicated.
 It is not always easy to determine who is legally responsible for a victim's death.
 In some cases more than one person is ultimately responsible.
 Furthermore, there may be complex procedural rules and timelines that must be followed.
 To make sure that your case is properly handled it is critical that you are represented by wrongful death attorneys serving New York who have experience handling wrongful death cases.
 Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
 We serve clients in the following locations: Manhattan, Westchester County, Suffolk County, Staten Island, Bronx, Brooklyn, Long Island, Nassau County, and Queens.